DmytroY/EPAM_Flask/documentation/API_specification.md

 **Passed parameters:** None

-**Response** on success should include status code 200 and list of patients with next field for each of patient:
+**Response** on success should include status code 200 and a list of patients with the next field for each patient:
 - id,
 - first_name,
 - last_name,